brysonsteck/riibalanced-patcher/SETUP.md

 ## Windows - Cygwin

+These instructions are accurate as of setup version 2.918. **Use the [WSL guide](#windows---wsl) if you plan on uninstalling the software after using the patcher, as it is easier to uninstall.** **Do not follow these instructions if you have already installed a WSL distro..**

 ### Installing Cygwin

-These instructions are accurate as of setup version 2.918. **Do not follow these instructions if you have installed a WSL distro.**

-You can skip to [Running the patcher on Cygwin](#Running_the_patcher_on_Cygwin) if you already have Cygwin installed.
+You can skip to [Running the patcher on Cygwin](#Running-the-patcher-on-Cygwin) if you already have Cygwin installed.

 To install Cygwin, you need to [download the installer]() from the Cygwin website.
 Upon downloading, run the program.